Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

-You can see that the use of decorators has avoided us the burden of programming transaction requests, explicitly, and makes our code more robust, since future versions of @Type will update the implementation of the decorators, while their interface will remain untouched, shielding our code from modifications.
+You can see that the use of decorators has avoided us the burden of programming transaction requests, explicitly, and makes our code more robust, since future versions of Hotmoka will update the implementation of the decorators, while their interface will remain untouched, shielding our code from modifications.

 As we have already said, decorators are